sandra-suozzo/English5IB/content/en/docs/Cybersecurity/Computer Hacking.md

 ### Blue Hat
 A blue hat hacker is someone outside computer security consulting firms who tests a system prior to its launch, looking for bugs so they can be fixed.

-## Creating and distributing viruses over internet
-Spreading of a virus can cause business and financial loss to an organization.
-The loss includes the cost of repairing the system, cost associated with the loss of business during downtime and cost of loss of opportunity.
-If the organization finds the hacker, it can sue him for the sum of more than or equivalent to the loss borne by the organization.